Frequently Asked Questions

 We issue payment via the PayPal MassPay system.
 We pay the PayPal fees, so you get the full balance of your account when we transfer your funds.

 We have scheduled transfers every Friday at 10:00 AM Pacific Time (GMT-7 or GMT-8, depending on the time of year).
 You can let your earnings accumulate from week to week, or request a transfer any time prior to a scheduled payout.

 There is also one mandatory payout at the end of the calendar year, for all standard Workshop accounts.

 If you have at least one dollar in your CastingWords account and want to receive a transfer that Friday, click the Request Transfer button on your Dashboard any time during the week.
 Your transfer will include the full balance of your account at the time the transfer goes out, including any money you have earned since clicking the Request Transfer button.

-The only financial information you provide to CastingWords is your PayPal address; meaning, the email address associated with your PayPal account.
+The only financial information you ever provide to CastingWords is your PayPal address -- meaning the email address associated with your PayPal account.

-You are responsible for making sure that your PayPal account can receive the money we send you, and that you can then access that money, for example by transferring it to your bank.
+You are responsible for providing the correct PayPal address, making sure that your PayPal account can receive the money we send you, and that you can then access that money, for example by transferring it to your bank.